 To apply:

-2. Read the instructions and upload all requested information in a single PDF with these components: (1) your unofficial transcript from Banner; (2) a personal statement; and (3) 2 writing samples from work completed at Lehigh.
+- Read the instructions and upload all requested information in a single PDF with these components: (1) a personal statement that outlines (a) why you want to be a TRAC Fellow, (b) what you think makes you unique in comparison to other applicants, and (c) what you would bring to the TRAC Writing Fellows Program; and (2) 2 writing samples from work completed at Lehigh (each writing sample should be no more than 5 pages long).
 Note: If you were not nominated for TRAC —you'll receive an invitation to apply if you were nominated — then you'll need to include a few additional items within the PDF you upload in the TRAC Application Form.
 Specifically, one reference (reference, not letter of recommendation) from a professor and one reference from a peer (another student) at Lehigh.

 All application materials are accepted in the spring semester and must be received by Wednesday, April 2nd, 2025.